Who needs a million dollar life insurance policy?

 “More is better” might seem like the right approach for life insurance.
 Learn when $1 million in coverage makes sense and how to buy it.

-Life these days is about finding the right balance, the perfect blend of work and play, needs and wants, saving and spending.
+Life is all about finding the right balance.
+The perfect blend of work and play, needs and wants, saving and spending.

 You’ll face the same type of decision-making when shopping for life insurance.
-Too little coverage can leave your family underinsured, too much can have you overpaying for your individual needs.
+Purchasing too little coverage can leave your family underinsured, too much can have you allocating too much of your budget to life insurance.

 If you’re thinking about buying $1 million in coverage, it’s important first to find out if you’re eligible.
 A combination of your age and salary information helps an insurer determine if you qualify for the amount of coverage you’re seeking.
 For most insurers, the maximum is anywhere between 10 to 30 times your annual salary with some variation based on your age.
 Typically, the younger you are, the higher your coverage eligibility is.

-Additionally, you should use your income as a barometer for how much coverage you really need.
+Additionally, you could use your income as a barometer for how much coverage you really need.
 If you earn $30,000 a year, for example, $1 million in coverage might be excessive.

 Rather than trying to guesstimate, an online life insurance calculator can help you find your ideal coverage and eligibility.
 This way, you can properly gauge your family’s needs without having to do any air-math during the process.

-Along with the frequently used rule of thumb to secure coverage that’s 5 to 10 times your salary, you should make sure that your coverage is enough to help account for:
+In general, you should get coverage that’s 5 to 10 times your salary, and make sure your coverage is enough to help account for:

 - Your mortgage and other significant debts

 - Intentions to pay for your child’s education